-- 1) On the First Count, a judicial declaration by this Court that there has been and continues to be direct physical loss of or damage to Plaintiff's Insured Location; - 2) Plaintiff seeks a further declaration by this Court that Defendant is obligated under the Global All-Risk Policy to pay Plaintiff up to the Limit of Liability for all loss and expenses arising out of SARS-CoV-2 and/or COVID-19 under coverages for Extra Expense, Civil Authority, Business Income, Property Damage and any and all other applicable coverages under the Global All-Risk Policy. - 3) Plaintiff seeks a further declaration by this Court that there are no applicable exclusions in the Policy that bar coverage for Plaintiff's claim. - 4) On the Second Count, Plaintiff requests all actual and compensatory monetary damages in an amount to be proven at trial and all relief available at law for Defendant's breach of contract in denying coverage to Plaintiff under the Global All-Risk Policy, and failing to pay any losses or expenses under the Global All-Risk Policy, in relation to any insured Location, including costs, expenses, pre-judgment and post-judgment interest, and reasonable attorneys' fees in this action. - 5) The award of such additional relief as the Court deems just and appropriate, including pre-judgment and post-judgment interest and attorneys' fees and costs to the fullest extent permitted by law. - Any such other and further relief as the Court deems proper, including prejudgment and post-judgment interest and attorneys' fees and costs to the fullest extent permitted by law.
+- i.
+On the First Count, a judicial declaration by this Court that there has been and continues to be direct physical loss of or damage to Plaintiff's Insured Location; - ii.
+Plaintiff seeks a further declaration by this Court that Defendant is obligated under the Global All-Risk Policy to pay Plaintiff up to the Limit of Liability for all loss and expenses arising out of SARS-CoV-2 and/or COVID-19 under coverages for Extra Expense, Civil Authority, Business Interruption, Property Damage and any and all other applicable coverages under the Global All-Risk Policy. - iii.
+Plaintiff seeks a further declaration by this Court that there are no applicable exclusions in the Policy that bar coverage for Plaintiff's claim. - iv.
+On the Second Count, Plaintiff requests all actual and compensatory monetary damages in an amount to be proven at trial and all relief available at law for Defendant's breach of contract in denying coverage to Plaintiff under the Global All-Risk Policy, and failing to pay any losses or expenses under the Global All-Risk Policy, in relation to any insured Location, including costs, expenses, pre-judgment and post-judgment interest, and reasonable attorneys' fees in this action. - v.
+The award of such additional relief as the Court deems just and appropriate, including pre-judgment and post-judgment interest and attorneys' fees and costs to the fullest extent permitted by law. - vi.
+The award of such additional relief as the Court deems just and appropriate.